SAP-samples/ui5-typescript-walkthrough/steps/04/README.md

 ### webapp/view/App.view.xml \(New\)

-We create a new `view` folder in our webapp folder and add a new file called `App.view.xml` inside this folder.
-The root node of the XML structure is the `view`.
-Here, we reference the default namespace `sap.m` where the text control and the the majority of our UI assets are located.
-We define an additional `sap.ui.core.mvc` namespace with alias `mvc`, where the OpenUI5 views and all other Model-View-Controller \(MVC\) assets are located.
+We create a new folder called `view` inside the `webapp` folder.
+This folder will hold all your XML view files.
+Inside the `view` folder, we create a new file called `App.view.xml`.
+In OpenUI5, the root node of an XML view is the `<mvc:View>` tag.
+To use this tag, we need to declare the XML namespace `mvc`, which corresponds to the `sap.ui.core.mvc` namespace.
+This namespace provides classes for creating and working with views and other Model-View-Controller \(MVC\) assets.
+Additionally, we need to declare the default XML namespace to the `sap.m` namespace.
+This namespace contains the majority of OpenUI5's UI assets, including the `Text` control that we want to place on our view.

-Inside the `view` tag, we add the declarative definition of our `text` control with the same properties as in the previous step.
-XML tags are mapped to controls and attributes are mapped to the properties of the control.
+Inside the `<mvc:View>` tag, we add the `<Text>` tag from the default XML namespace.
+This `<Text>` tag represents the text control that will be displayed on the view.
+We set the `text` attribute of the `<Text>` tag to "Hello World".
+This will display the text "Hello World" on the view.
+XML tags are mapped to OpenUI5 controls and attributes are mapped to the properties of the control.

 ```xml
 <mvc:View